 - upload the source code as a Supplementary File (see examples and IPOL Software Guidelines);

-In the case you did not upload a demo code, a member of the editorial board will be assigned to help you prepare a web demo.
+A member of the editorial board will be assigned to prepare a web demo.
 Note that to be able to obtain an online demo, code must at least fulfill these minimal conditions:

 - be written in C89, C99 or C++98, usable on a 64-bits Linux system;